MauricioCafiero/CafChem/regex.md

 >> ['0.0', '0.0']
 >> ['1.4', '0.0']
 ```
 First we checked for a match.
 In order to capture any coordinates, we specified the line has to start with a non-number, followed by a possible second non-number (element names, 1-2 letters).
-Then a space, and then 1-2 numbers, a full stop, and and number of numbers following the decimal.
+Then a space, and then 1-2 numbers, a full stop, and any number of numbers following the decimal.
 This pattern is then repeated twice more with a space in between.